chetnashah/javawork/Gradlework/Tasks.md

 3. `addTaskExecutionGraphListener​(TaskExecutionGraphListener listener)` - Adds a listener to this graph, to be notified when this graph is ready.

+## Enhanced (typed) tasks

+Most Gradle plugins use enhanced tasks.
+**With enhanced tasks, you don’t need to implement the task behaviour as you do with simple tasks.
+You simply declare the task and configure the task using its properties.** In this way, enhanced tasks let you reuse a piece of behaviour in many different places, possibly across different builds.

+`Typed tasks`: The behaviour and properties of an enhanced task are defined by the task’s class.
+When you declare an enhanced task, you specify the type, or class of the task.

+e.g. of builtin enhanced tasks are copy task, exec task.

+### Where to define custom task type/class?

+1. build script (build.gradle) - the task class is not visible outside the build script.
+2. `buildSrc` project - You can put the source for the task class in the `rootProjectDir/buildSrc/src/main/groovy` directory (or `rootProjectDir/buildSrc/src/main/java` or `rootProjectDir/buildSrc/src/main/kotlin`). scope = The task class is visible to every build script used by the build.
+However, it is not visible outside the build, and so you cannot reuse the task class outside the build it is defined in.
+3. As a JVM/jar library - reusable everywhere

 ## View the task dependency tree

 https://www.youtube.com/watch?v=gTYHEcSbdes